activecm/rita-legacy/Readme.md

 Additional functionality is being developed and will be included soon.

 ### Automatic Installation
-**The automatic  installer is officially supported on Ubuntu 14.04 LTS (Security Onion) and Ubuntu 16.04 LTS**
+**The automatic  installer is officially supported on Ubuntu 14.04, 16.04 LTS, Security Onion, and CentOS 7**

 * Clone the package:
 `git clone https://github.com/ocmdev/rita.git`